sid-deshmukh-code/Flask-QR-Generator/README.md

 ## _Online QR generator_

-## What it does
+## What's moto of using it??

-- Convert text or link in a qr code
+- Convert text or link in a qr code.
+- Under development.